Rubén Derfler

 Rubén Derfler (born 2 June 1976) is an Argentine former racing driver.
 He has competed in such series as the Japanese Touring Car Championship, Formula Nippon and TC2000 Championship.
 He won the 1997 Formula Toyota season and was runner-up of Formula Renault Argentina in 1995.
-In 2000 Derfler returned to Argentina to race in TC2000 before retire from motorsport.
+In 2000, Derfler returned to Argentina to race in TC2000 before retiring from motorsport.